Anti-pluricanonical systems on Fano varieties: Effective birationality

-\emph{Step 2.} In this step $i$ is fixed.
-Applying \ref{ss-non-klt-centres} (2), there is a bounded covering family of subvarieties of $X_i$ (as in \ref{ss-cov-fam-subvar}) such that for any two general closed points $x_i,y_i\in X_i$ we can choose a member $G_i$ of the family and choose a $\Q$-divisor $0\le \Delta_i\sim_\Q -(n_i+1)K_{X_i}$ so that $(X_i,\Delta_i)$ is lc near $x_i$ with a unique non-klt place whose centre contains $x_i$, that centre is $G_i$, and $(X_i,\Delta_i)$ is not lc near $y_i$.
+\emph{Step 2.} In this step we fix $i$ and create a family of non-klt centres on $X_i$.
+Applying \ref{ss-non-klt-centres} (2), there is a covering family of subvarieties of $X_i$ (as in \ref{ss-cov-fam-subvar}) such that for any two general closed points $x_i,y_i\in X_i$ we can choose a member $G_i$ of the family and choose a $\Q$-divisor $0\le \Delta_i\sim_\Q -(n_i+1)K_{X_i}$ so that $(X_i,\Delta_i)$ is lc near $x_i$ with a unique non-klt place whose centre contains $x_i$, that centre is $G_i$, and $(X_i,\Delta_i)$ is not klt near $y_i$.
 Note that since $x_i,y_i$ are general, we can assume $G_i$ is a general member of the family.
 Recall from \ref{ss-cov-fam-subvar} that this means the family is given by finitely many morphisms $V^j\to T^j$ of projective varieties with accompanying surjective morphisms $V^j\to X$ and that each $G_i$ is a general fibre of one of these morphisms.
 Moreover, we can assume the points of $T^j$ corresponding to such $G_i$ are dense in $T^j$.
 Let $d_i:=\max\{\dim V^j-\dim T^j\}$.